jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 ---
 <a name="link_commit"></a>
 ### Link a commit to a work item
-Add a work-item keyword and number to your Git commit message to link the commit to a Track & Plan work item for a Git project hosted at DevOps Services.
+To link a commit to a Track & Plan work item for a Git project that is hosted at DevOps Services, add a work-item keyword and number to the Git commit message.

-1. When writing a Git commit message, specify a particular work item.
+1. When you write a Git commit message, specify a work item.
 The message format is `<work item keyword> <number>`.
- * For example, the commit message `Implements story 32` links a commit to story item 32.
+ * For example, if you type `Implements story 32` as the commit message, you link the commit to story item 32.
  * Valid work item keywords: `adoption item, bug, defect, epic, impediment, item, retrospective, story, task, track build item,` and `work item`.
 2. Push the commit.
-After it's pushed, a linked commit will appear on a work item's **LINKS** tab.
+A linked commit is shown on a work item's **LINKS** tab.
-3. Alternatively, you can link a commit that was already pushed:
+3. Alternatively, link a commit that was already pushed:
 	1. Open your project's Overview page.
 	2. Click **GIT LOG**.
-	3. Open the commit you want to link to a work item.
+	3. Open the commit to link to a work item
 	4. Click **Link Work Item**.

-**Note:** Linking your commits to work items on push is also available if your repository is hosted on GitHub.
-To use it, though, you'll need to do some additional configuration:
+**Note:** If your repository is hosted on GitHub, you can link your commits to work items when you push.
+This activity requires extra configuration:

 1. Open your DevOps Services project's Overview page.
-2. Under the message to GitHub users, click the link "configure GitHub" for directions on configuring commit linking between GitHub and DevOps Services.
+2. Under the message to GitHub users, click **configure GitHub** to get instructions to configure commit linking between GitHub and DevOps Services.

 ---
 <a name="view_the_commit_history"></a>